-In an age of technology, where “print” is now proliferated online via web sites, eBooks, and blogs, it’s a wonder the significance that paper still holds in the day-to-day.
-Technology continues to grow at an increasingly rapid rate, archived books will remain a vitally important aspect of our history, and our future.
+In an age of technology, where “print” is now proliferated online via websites, eBooks, and blogs, it’s a wonder the significance that paper still holds in the day-to-day.
+Technology continues to grow at an increasingly rapid rate, archived books will remain a vitally important aspect of our history and our future.

 The problem arises, however, in maintaining the integrity of these archived books and other printed materials.
 Archived books are susceptible to the elements, and thus prone to damage.
 The most common causes of damaged books include fire, water, mold, and, of course, time.

 There are a variety of ways to undertake damaged and antique book restoration and some debate as to which methods produce better results.
-Freeze-drying versus vacuum-drying are two contested methods for drying out flood damaged books, for example.
+Freeze-drying versus vacuum-drying is two contested methods for drying out flood-damaged books, for example.
 While the methods described below can be implemented for personal use, it’s important to stress that the best results will likely be produced by an expert in book restoration and damaged document recovery.
 And the sooner an assessment can be made by a professional the better the results will be.

 When restoring a book damaged by water, experts recommend leaving the book in its original condition when found.
 Do not open a water-damaged book (or close one, depending on how you found it).
 Furthermore, if the book uses coated paper, attempt to place wax paper between the pages to best preserve the book.
 To store or move books before treatment, it’s best to pack them spine-down in boxes or crates with freezer paper separating individual books.
 For coated-paged books, experts recommend keeping the books wet, packing in boxes lined with plastic, and freezing immediately.

 At this point, if you’d prefer not to seek the services of a book restoration professional, here’s a basic in-home solution.
 The best way to dry out flood-damaged books is to do so slowly, perhaps with a fan; never use the sun to dry a book.
 Additionally, common household items like cornstarch and talcum powder work well for absorbing any extra moisture, preventing mold or mildew from forming.
 It’s important to note that only when books become partially dry, precautions for straightening the pages should be taken to prevent page wrinkling.
 A number of methods are possible.
-One, gently press and hold the book together over and over throughout the drying process.
+One gently presses and holds the book together over and over throughout the drying process.
 Do not press books when they are completely water-soaked.
 Also, an iron set on low heat can be used.
 Finally, when the book is close to being completely dry, place it in between two dry boards with a vice or clamp for at least 24 hours.
 Also, remember that mud is best removed from books when dry, and do not use bleaches or detergents when cleaning.

 Antique Book Restoration